-Since labeling with 68Ga-DOTATOC/DOTATATE is stable during the duration of the PETexamination, the total radioactivity concentration in the arterial plasma was used as input function (6).
-Circular regions of interest with a diameter of 1 cm were drawn over the descending aorta in 10 consecutive images planes in the time frame in which the first passage of the bolus was best visualized (typically frame 1-10).
+Because labeling with Ga-DOTATOC/DOTATATE is stable during the duration of the PET examination, the total radioactivity concentration in the arterial plasma was used as an input function (6).
+Circular regions of interest with a diameter of 1 cm were drawn over the descending aorta in 10 consecutive image planes in the time frame in which the first passage of the bolus was best visualized (typically frame 1-10).
 These regions of interest were then combined to form a single aortic VOI.
 The resulting aortic VOI was projected onto all time frames in the dynamic examination to produce an arterial time-activity curve.
-The image-derived input functions were calculated by multiplying the arterial time-activity curve with the mean plasma to whole blood ratio in venous blood (29, 30).
+The image-derived input functions were calculated by multiplying the arterial time-activity curve with the mean plasma-to-whole blood ratio in venous blood (29,30).